 Conflict of Interest Disclosures – Sunshine Act Compliance

-Are You Compliant with the Sunshine Act?
+Are you compliant with the Sunshine Act?

 Section 6002 of the Affordable Care Act (ACA) of 2010 – also known as the Physician Payments Sunshine Act (PPSA) – requires all manufacturers of drugs, medical devices and biologicals that participate in US federal healthcare programs to disclose any and all payments or other transfers of value made to physicians or teaching hospitals.
-It also requires disclosureof any physician ownership or investment interests in manufacturers or group purchasing organizations.
+It also requires disclosure of any physician ownership or investment interests in manufacturers or group purchasing organizations.

 Disclosure is made to the Centers for Medicare and Medicaid Services (CMS) who were chartered to publish the data annually through its Open Payments Program with the first data collection period to begin in August 2013 with subsequent submission to CMS in March 2014.
 After aggregation, the data was to be made available for review and correction by September 2014, but the CMS announced in August 2014 that much of that data was going to be withheld pending further verification.